Translating Evidence into Dementia Care

 Our student advisors are here to guide you with:

 - Enrolling and eligibility

 - Credit and recognition for prior learning

 Upon completion of this subject, the student should be able to:

-- Describe how health and social policy is developed, internationally, nationally and at a local level; explain how research evidence can be translated into day to day practice and, finally, outline how policy influences practice.
+- Describe how health and social policy is developed and together with research evidence, is translated into day to day practice.

 - Define quality improvement and demonstrate how to effectively improve your practice relating to dementia care.

 - Demonstrate a basic understanding of what makes an effective healthcare leader.